Mjzhao2014/diagrams/docs/guides/node.md

 ![grouped workers diagram](/img/grouped_workers_diagram.png)

 > You can't connect two **lists** directly because shift/arithmetic operations between lists are not allowed in Python.

+## Duplicate Nodes

+Diagrams detects duplicate node labels and ids (case-insensitive, ignoring whitespace) within a `Diagram`.
+The deduplication policy controls how duplicates are handled:

+- `error` (default): duplicate node creation raises an exception.
+- `warn`: duplicates emit a warning but both nodes are kept.
+- `copy`: duplicate labels/ids are made unique by appending a numeric suffix.

+You can also supply a callable policy with signature `(label, nodeid, existing_labels, existing_ids) -> (label, nodeid)`.
+Policies can be set globally, per-diagram, or overridden on the `Node` constructor via `duplicate_policy`.
+Batch creation through `Diagram.add_nodes()` is atomic and thread-safe.
+Use `Diagram.undo()`/`redo()` to reverse node additions, always respecting the policy in effect.